commercelayer/commercelayer-docs-api/resources/sku_options/update_sku_option.md

 description: How to update an existing sku option via API
 ---

-# Update a SKU option
+# Update a sku option

 To update an existing sku option, send a `PATCH` request to the `/api/sku_options/:id` endpoint, where `id` is the ID of the resource that you want to update.